softero/GoFast/README.md

   is printed, a timestamp is prepended to it.
 It is really just a wrapper to Golang's `log.Println` function.

-## Custom scripts

-Additionally, any Lua files in the scripts directory will be loaded into the Lua runtime and are available without the use of `require`.
-These are namespaced according to subdirectory.
-So, the functions defined in `scripts/MyScript.lua` will be loaded in as globals.
-Functions defined in `scripts/subspace/MyScript.lua` will be loaded into the `subspace` global table in Lua, so they would be available as `subspace.MyFunction1()`.
-Multiple files can be loaded from the same namespace, so functions can be logically separated for the convenience of the script author.
-The downside to this is that if two files in the same directory define a identically named functions, one will overwrite the other.
-The behavior of this is undefined.

-To create a script, use the generate action of GoFast.
-This is done the same way as generating a standalone operator, but uses the `-script` flag instead.

-    ./gofast gen -script scripts/subspace.MyFunctions

-will create a template file in `scripts/subspace/MyFunctions.lua`.

 ## book

 The book module is essentially a wrapper for a globally accessible associative table.